KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

     \lambda_i^{(c)} \to 0^+ \quad (\text{centropic approach}),\qquad
     \lambda_j^{(e)} \to 0^- \quad (\text{entropic approach})
   \]
-  Entropic collapse arrests at Zero; it cannot cross into precausality.
+  Entropic collapse arrests at Zero; it cannot cross into the trans-structural.

 - **Khaon (♾)** corresponds to the **asymptotic dispersion boundary**, i.e., \( |\lambda| \to \infty \) along the entropic axis.

-- **Zenon (🕳️)** lies **beyond the spectral manifold** (non-eigen, precausal).
+- **Zenon (🕳️)** lies **beyond the spectral manifold** (non-eigen, trans-structural).
 No eigenvalue representation obtains for Zenon.

-*Interpretive note.* The Dual Spectrum Lemma now reads as a mirror about \( 0 \), with Aion as the limit point from both sides; Khaon is the asymptote of dispersive magnitude; Zenon is extra-spectral.
+*Interpretive note.* The Polar Spectrum Lemma now reads as a mirror about \( 0 \), with Aion as the limit point from both sides; Khaon is the asymptote of dispersive magnitude; Zenon is extra-spectral.

 ---